Upload File to Space Digitalocean With Python

 - The

-setting configures Django to automatically add static files to the Spaces bucket when thecollectstatic
+STATICFILES_STORAGEsetting configures Django to automatically add static files to the Spaces bucket when thecollectstaticcommand is run.

 Review the official django-storages documentation on DigitalOcean and Amazon S3 for more info on the above settings and config.